pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/07-kafka-monitoring.md

 3. Hover over an edge on the graph to see throughput and total record Bytes for a producer or consumer.
 The thickness of the edge indicates an increase in throughput.

 > By examining the edges of the graph, we can see that the producer is producing to the order topic at about `450 B/s`.
-The `shipping` consumer is consuming at the same rate of `450 B/s`.
-The `invoicing` consumer is only consuming at `200 B/s` and is falling behind.
+The `shipping` client is consuming at the same rate of `450 B/s`.
+The `invoicing` client is only consuming at `200 B/s` and is falling behind.
 Since this is a demo application, the traffic throughput is lower than what you'd typically see in a production application.

 > The **Kafka Topics** table below the graph summarizes the same high-level topic information, and also includes the number of topic partitions.